Type 98 20 mm AAG tank

-The Type 98 20 mm AAG (anti-air gun) tank (日本語: 試製対空戦車 ソキ) was a Japanese self-propelled anti-aircraft gun using a twin Soki Type 2 20 mm anti-air gun.
+The Type 98 20 mm AAG (anti-air gun) tank (試製対空戦車 ソキ) was a Japanese self-propelled anti-aircraft gun using a twin Soki Type 2 20 mm anti-air gun.
 It utilized the chassis of the Type 98 Ke-Ni light tank.

 History and development

 Original single gun variant

 During development of an AA gun tank, the Imperial Japanese Army experimented with various configurations.
 In November 1941, development began on an anti-aircraft gun tank based on the Type 98 Ke-Ni light tank chassis with a 20 mm AA gun.
 A prototype AA gun tank was produced and designated the Type 98 Ta-Se self-propelled anti-aircraft gun.
 It mounted a single converted Type 98 20 mm AA machine cannon in a cylindrical turret.
 During trials, it was determined that the configuration created an unstable "firing platform" and so it did not enter production.